Jay: Well, she was the only one that actually seemed dangerous at the time, sir.

 - In Million Dollar Kid, a tycoon gives one hundred million yen to each of his three sons and tells them the one who best uses the money will succeed him.
 What the youngest son (a gambling addict who happens to be the protagonist) doesn't know is that his father is using this as an excuse to cast him off from the family.

-- Eyeshield21 had Hiruma staging a test to eliminate the many people who want to join the team.
+- Eyeshield 21 had Hiruma staging a test to eliminate the many people who want to join the team.
 The test is to carry a bag of ice to the top of Tokyo Tower within a day.
 However, Hiruma set it so it was very difficult (but not impossible) to reach the top.
 Such as adding sugar to the ice to make it melt faster, certain floors have the temperatures raised to alarming levels and being chased by Hiruma's vicious Angry Guard Dog.
-When asked about the unfairness of the test, Hiruma stated that he was looking for those with determination who can make it to the top, regardless of how difficult or challenging the test was.
+When asked about the unfairness of the test, Hiruma stated that he was looking for those with determination who could make it to the top, regardless of how difficult or challenging the test was.
+So Hiruma and co. waited until sundown for anyone who was strong-willed enough to fulfill the task no matter what.
+The last one is Yukimitsu, who arrives as the sun's setting and has lost all the ice in his bag, but makes it onto the team anyway.

 - In the Buffy the Vampire Slayer Fan Fic Hell Hath No Fury, the hero agrees to face three tests, of body, mind and spirit.
 Only after going through all three does he discover what he thought was a test of body was actually a test of mind, the test of spirit actually a test of body, and the test of mind actually a test of spirit.